JuanVqz/juanvqz/README.md

 - I'm from México 🇲🇽
 - My favorite dish is the [tlayuda](https://www.youtube.com/watch?v=6k01Mcve-zU) in this [place](https://goo.gl/maps/Utmr8mBvzPWAKH4R8)
-- I've been working as a software engineer for a long time, currently working at [OmbuLabs](https://www.ombulabs.com/), we are [hiring](https://www.ombulabs.com/jobs) if you are interested.
+- I've been working as a software engineer for a long time
+- Currently working at [OmbuLabs](https://www.ombulabs.com/), we are [hiring](https://www.ombulabs.com/jobs) if you are interested.

 Let's connect on [twitter](https://twitter.com/juanvqz_) if have a question or want to share something with me 👍